Skip to main content

 • Reviewing all medical records and bills relating to the accident

 This step can take months.
 Generally, your lawyer will wait to move forward at this point until you have reached maximum medical improvement or MMI.
 MMI means you have finished all medical treatment and have recovered as much as possible.
-Achieving MMI also gives you a clearer picture of how much it cost to recover.
+Achieving MMI also gives you a clearer picture of how much it costs to recover.
 This is an important step.
 While some injured parties can grow impatient, rushing the resolution of the claim often results in a lower compensation amount and may leave you with bills to repay that normally would be paid by someone else, i.e. auto or health insurance.

 Your Lawyer Makes Demands and Negotiations

+After you have reached MMI and your lawyer has made a thorough investigation, your lawyer will demand the negligent party’s other attorney or insurance company to settle.
+Most personal injury claims are settled before a lawsuit is ever filed, and your case will be finished much faster if you can settle outside of court.
 This process is a very thorough one.
 The attorney and his or her staff use all of the evidentiary information collected including, but not limited to, police reports, photos, witness statements, medical and billing records, social media or criminal history information about the at-fault party, etc, and puts together an extensive letter that sets forth the claim to the insurance company.
-You will be part of the process to finalize that submission before it goes off to the insurer.
-At this important stage, the attorney will be able to give you a very clear estimate of your case’s value.
+You will finalize that submission before it goes off to the insurer.
+At this important stage, the attorney can give you a very clear estimate of your case’s value.

 Your Lawyer Files a Lawsuit

 If necessary and negotiations or settlement fail, your lawyer will file a lawsuit, which starts the clock ticking for when the case will go to trial.
-Sometimes lawsuits are filed because the statute of limitations is expiring and the client is not yet medically stationary.
+Sometimes, lawsuits are filed because the statute of limitations expires and the client is not yet medically stationary.
 The lawsuit preserves the client’s claim.
 How long does a lawsuit take?
 Every state’s procedures are different, but it generally takes one to two years for a personal injury case to settle or go to trial after a lawsuit is filed.

 Your Personal Injury Case Enters the Discovery Phase